HISTORICAL BUILDINGS

 The

-engaged in the wholesale trade of manufactured goods.
-Amiryan owned three
+wholesale trade of manufactured goods.
+Amiryan owned three houses, two gardens,

-prior to the construction of the new administrative building on Temple Square
+construction of the administrative building on Cathedral Square (now Shahumyan

 According

-to a 1900 property valuation, the house belonged to Anna Agamalovna
+to the 1900 real estate valuation register, the house belonged to Anna

-she sold the property to the Gabrielyan brothers, who later transferred it to
+the property.
+In July 1906, she sold the house to the Gabrielyan brothers, who

-was home to the renowned private hospital of Dr. Hovhannes Hovhannisyan.
+1915 it housed the well-known private hospital of Dr. Hovhannes Hovhannisyan.

 According

-to the 1911 property valuation, the building was two stories with a basement.
+to the 1911 real estate valuation register, the building was two stories high,

 plastered, and the basement had vaulted ceilings.
-The main building included
+The main building contained

-one residential unit, 12 rooms (excluding hallways and kitchens), and five
+one apartment with 12 rooms (excluding vestibules and kitchens) and five

 In

 August 1923, the house was nationalized.
-A memorial plaque on the building's
+According to the memorial plaque

 For

-Museum named after the renowned geologist and Honored Scientist Hovhannes
+after the prominent geologist and Honored Scientist Hovhannes Karapetyan.
+The

 The

-one-story structure constructed of tuff and fired brick, with a clay roof and
+structure built of tuff and fired brick, with an earthen roof and wooden

 The

-building's structural system features load-bearing stone walls laid in a
+structural system consists of load-bearing stone walls laid in the “midis”

-stretcher bond.
-The facades are plastered, and the ceilings are flat, supported
+masonry technique.
+The façades are plastered.
+The ceilings are flat, supported

 by wooden beams.
-The basements have stone vaults, and the roof is pitched and
+The basements have stone vaults.
+The roof is sloped and

 covered with sheet metal.